tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 ### Environmental
 Representation of vendor-supplied Severity/Impact scoring within CVSS standard.
 This is interesting because Security requirements reflect asset importance, whereas vendor-supplied Severity reflects the vendor’s risk level.
 Lastly, we would still need an industry or regulatory defined risk level to get full context of Environmental Impacts.

+Target distribution to be added back.
+Similarly used in such scoring metrics like Vulnerability Priority Rating (VPR).